postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 Then at the team level,

 If a person is on Postman Pro using the Team Library they might be working on their own collections while also collaborating with several others.
 At the team level, there might be different projects that a team might be working in parallel.
 One goal that we established upfront was that every team member should have visibility into the team's API infrastructure.
 Otherwise, it would lead to a situation more like Google Drive where one doesn't know where something is and has to rely on links stored somewhere.
 While this is helpful, it can be confusing for companies with several teams.
 The teams might have internal APIs and external APIs for other teams.

+Let's say you're working on your own collections, while collaborating with several others.
+At the team level, there might be different projects that a team might be working in parallel.
+In Workspaces, you're able to

 To solve these issues, we need a new abstraction - called Workspaces.